How Much Money Do You Need To Buy A House?

 Mortgage payments look and act a lot like rent payments, with the main difference being that you’re paying off a loan to a bank and building equity rather than paying a landlord.
 The total mortgage payment is actually made up of four components, known as PITI:

 - Principal on your mortgage loan (the purchase price)

 - Property taxes

-Most often, property taxes are pre-calculated by the lender and added to your monthly mortgage payment so the homeowner doesn’t get hit with an unexpected bill each year.
+In most cases, property taxes are pre-calculated by the mortgage lender and added to your monthly mortgage payment so the homeowner doesn’t get hit with an unexpected bill each year.

 Homeowners with mortgages are required by the lender to secure the “asset” with homeowners insurance, and this cost will also be added to your monthly payment with the bank.

-The total homeowners insurance premium is either paid annually or bi-annually, but it depends on the insurance company.
-Homeowners insurance typically includes coverage for the dwelling and all of the items within the dwelling, but the total amount you’ll pay in insurance also depends on if you opt for additional “add on” coverages such as:
+The total homeowners insurance premium is either paid annually or biannually, but it depends on the insurance company.
+Homeowners insurance typically includes coverage for the dwelling and all the items within the dwelling, but the total amount you’ll pay in insurance also depends on whether you opt for additional “add-on” coverages such as:

 - Hazard insurance